Review and road test of the BMW iX

 Cost of Ownership

 We'll re-state the range figures we gave you in our 'Driving Experience' section.
 The iX xDrive40 delivers a claimed WLTP-rated range of up to 257 miles per charge from its 71kWh-plus battery pack.
 The iX xDrive50 model meanwhile, has a bigger 105.2kWh battery pack that boosts range to 380 miles.
+With the M60, it's 357 miles.
 In a bid to keep weight down, the Munich maker BMW has optimised driving range by increasing the energy density of the batteries used, rather than increasing their size.